DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 Because ISIS predates the CSM, it contains camera models that are not compliant with the CSM API.
 ISIS contains camera models for framing, pushframe, linescan, radar, point, and rolling shutter cameras.
 While ISIS's cameras models are authoritative and mathematically correct, they are only usable within the context of ISIS.
 However, ISIS has also been modified to interoperate with CSM cameras.
 While ISIS camera models are still actively used, efforts are being taken to replace these proprietary models with CSM compliant models via the USGSCSM library.

 ### USGS Community Sensor Model (USGSCSM)
 The [USGS Community Sensor Model](https://github.com/DOI-USGS/usgscsm) is a concrete implementation of sensor models according to the standards described in the CSM.
 Where the CSM is the set of rules and standards that guides the creation of sensor models, the USGSCSM is a library of sensor models that adheres to those rules.
-The USGSCSM library provides generic instances of sensor models for instantaneous (framing) cameras, time-dependent (line-scan) cameras, push-frame cameras, synthetic aperature radar (SAR), and projected sensor models.
+The USGSCSM library provides generic instances of sensor models for instantaneous (framing) cameras, time-dependent (line-scan) cameras, push-frame cameras, synthetic aperture radar (SAR), and projected sensor models.
 Additionally, USGSCSM provides an extensible plugin architecture that allows for additional, interface-compliant sensor models to be dynamically loaded.

 A camera model can be instantiated using image support data (ISD), but the CSM does not describe any particular source or format for that information.
 USGSCSM allows ISDs to be formatted as [JSON](https://www.json.org/json-en.html), [NITF](https://pro.arcgis.com/en/pro-app/latest/help/data/nitf/introduction-to-nitf-data.htm), or bytestreams.
 Because an ISD is intended to provide all the information necessary to instantiate a sensor model, it is required to contain both interior and exterior orientation information.